AJosueBN/weather-dashboard-challenge/README.md

 # Things I have added/implemented to the task of creating a weather dashboard:

-- Added functions involving the current weather and the forecast within the next five days and done this with the elements provided in the page and use it for data to get back info when the user searches for a city
+- Added functions involving the current weather and the forecast within the next five days and done this with the elements provided in the page and use it for data to get back info when the user searches for a city with form inputs
+- Can be presented with the city name,date and an icon representation of the temperature,humidity and wind speed within the current day and the weather conditions within the next five days

+# Screenshot of deployed application